The-I-In-Team/pokeunder/README.md

 If your opponent has an orange attack indicator, it will attack you.
 In this case, your soul enters a Bullet Board.
 In this case, UNDERTALE rules apply.
 If your opponent has a grey indicator, you can choose.

 When your opponent faints, you have two options.
 FIGHT, or MERCY.
-If you select FIGHT, you send your Active Pokémon to attack the fainted opponent.
-You will gain EXP, and extra XP.
+If you select FIGHT, you send your Active Pokémon to attack the fainted opponent, causing death.
+You will gain both EXP and XP.
 Your Active Pokémon will have their Friendship reduced slightly.
 If you select MERCY, the battle ends as normal, and you are awarded XP.

 There are two ways to lose a battle.
-If all of your Pokémon's HP reaches 0, you will white out, and get sent back to the last SAVE point while keeping any progress you made.
+If all of your Pokémon faint, you will white out, and get sent back to the last SAVE point while keeping any progress you made.
 If your HP reaches 0, you die, and get sent back to the last SAVE point without any of the progress you made.

 ## Friendship

 Friendship works a little differently in Pokémon Underground.
-If your Friendship is too low, a Pokémon might not listen to you, with chances as low as 25%.
+If your Friendship is too low, a pokémon might not listen to you, with chances as low as 25%.
 When a Pokémon does not listen to you, you will get the message "But it refused!".
 The cap on the Friendship value depends on your LOVE.
 The higher your LOVE, the lower the cap will be.

 ## Building

-See INSTALL.md
+It is recommended to download Pokémon Underground directly from the releases page of this repository.
+If you, however, want to build your own ROM, see BUILD.md.

 ## Console